 As cryptocurrencies make more and more of the financial future, safe storage and anonymity concerns have become increasingly at the center of the matter.
 With billions of dollars’ worth of digital currency zipping around exchanges, wallets, and decentralized applications, investors and enthusiasts alike have just one ancient dilemma: securing their wealth from cybercrime, fraud, and human error.
 Security measures, industry participants assert, are no longer a luxury — they are the key to successful cryptocurrency custody.

 Cold storage devices such as hardware and paper wallets keep private keys offline, restricting attacks from the internet.
-BitHide professionals, experts in secure cryptocurrency infrastructure, assert that “offline storage remains the gold standard for individuals and institutions looking to secure large cryptocurrency holdings.”
+According to experts at BitHide, offline storage remains the gold standard for individuals and institutions looking to protect large cryptocurrency holdings.

 Hot wallets are easy to utilize for repeated trades but more dangerous since they are internet-accessible.
 The best way should be adopted by most people: keeping small sums in hot wallets for daily access and storing most of the funds apart in cold wallets.